yarbshk/pybitrix24/README.md

 This type of integration allows creating **autonomous scripts**.

 An instance of `InboundWebhookClient` must be created in order to make inbound webhooks.
-The client requires only a _hostname_ ofthe Bitrix24 portal, and an _authorization code_ (previously generated on the Bitrix24 portal in the section: Market > Developer resources > Other > Inbound webhook) in order to start making requests to Bitrix24:
+The client requires only a _hostname_ of the Bitrix24 portal, and an _authorization code_ (previously generated on the Bitrix24 portal in the section: Market > Developer resources > Other > Inbound webhook) in order to start making requests to Bitrix24:
 ```python
 >>> from pybitrix24 import InboundWebhookClient
 >>> b24 = InboundWebhookClient('b24-xxxxxx.bitrix24.com', 'xxxxxxxxxxxxxxxx')
 ```

+The client will construct a URL under the hood in order to make webhook requests to Bitrix24 API.

 An example of making a single query:
 ```python